uppsala-makerspace/laser_cutter_guide/docs/steps/setup_laser_in_lightburn.md

 If you need to wait for this connection longer than 3 seconds, The Dance continues.

-If The Dance needs to be coninued, click `COM4`
+If The Dance needs to be continued, click `COM4`

 ![Select `COM4`](lightburn_com4.png)